Locations:

 What are the common conditions and disorders that affect bones?

-Osteoporosis weakens bones, making them more susceptible to sudden and unexpected fractures.
-Many people don’t know they have osteoporosis until after it causes them to break a bone.
+Osteoporosis weakens your bones.
+This makes them more likely to break suddenly.
+Many people don’t know they have osteoporosis until it causes a fracture.
 There usually aren’t obvious symptoms.
+Talk to a healthcare provider about a bone density test.
+Especially if you’re over 65 or know osteoporosis runs in your family.

 Advertisement

-Talk to your provider about a bone density test if you’re older than 65 or have a family history of osteoporosis.
+Anything you do to maintain your overall health will help keep your bones strong and healthy.
+Talk to a healthcare provider about a bone density test if you’re over 65 or have a family history of osteoporosis.

 Advertisement